Marketing Marketing Intelligence

 • The presence of intrusive ads

-But after extensive user research, Google discovered site speed to be a key part of user experience.
+But after extensive user research, Google discovered that site speed is a key part of user experience.

 During their research, they discovered that if search results pages were slowed by 100 to 400 milliseconds, Google saw its users make between 0.2% to 0.6% fewer searches during the first three weeks of the experiment.
 As the experiment progressed, subjects began to make progressively fewer searches.